DROP: Dimensionality Reduction Optimization for Time Series: Experimental Evaluation

 \subsection{Experimental Setup}

-\minihead{Implementation} We implement DROP as an in-memory, batch-oriented feature transformation dataflow operator.\footnote{\href{https://github.com/stanford-futuredata/DROP}{https://github.com/stanford-futuredata/DROP}} We implement DROP in Java and utilize the Matrix-Toolkits-Java (MTJ) library for compute-intensive linear algebra operations including matrix multiply and SVD~\cite{mtj}.
-To provide an apples-to-apples comparison between operators, we disable multithreading in MTJ.
-We use Statistical Machine Intelligence and Learning Engine (SMILE) library~\cite{smile} for implementations of k-NN and DBSCAN.
+\minihead{Implementation} We implement DROP\footnote{\href{https://github.com/stanford-futuredata/DROP}{https://github.com/stanford-futuredata/DROP}} in Java using the multi-threaded Matrix-Toolkits-Java (MTJ) library~\cite{mtj}, and netlib-java~\cite{netlib} linked against Intel MKL~\cite{mkl} for compute-intensive linear algebra operations.
+We use multi-threaded JTransforms~\cite{jtransforms} for FFT, and implement multi-threaded PAA from scratch.
+We use the Statistical Machine Intelligence and Learning Engine (SMILE) library~\cite{smile} for k-NN {and k-means}.

-\minihead{Environment} We run experiments on a server with 56 Intel Xeon E5-2690 v4 @ 2.60GHz CPUs and restrict our DROP code to run on a single core.
-The server contains 512GB of RAM although all methods utilize far less memory than is available.
-We report DROP, k-NN and DBSCAN runtimes in isolation, excluding data loading and parsing time.

-\minihead{Datasets} To showcase the performance of DROP in an end-to-end setting and contributions from each optimization, we use several real world datasets.
-Primarily, we consider the largest time series from the UCR Time Series Classification Archive~\cite{ucr}, the gold standard from the time series data mining community.
-We exclude datasets that have fewer than 1 million entries, and that have more datapoints than dimensionality ($m > n$), leaving 14 UCR datasets.
-In addition, we use the standard MNIST hand-written digits dataset~\cite{mnist} as well as the FMA featurized music dataset~\cite{fma} to demonstrate extensibility beyond time series data.
+\minihead{Datasets} We first consider the UCR Time Series Classification Archive~\cite{ucr}, excluding datasets with fewer than 1 million entries, and fewer datapoints than dimensionality, leaving 14 datasets.
+As these are all relatively small time series, we consider four additional datasets to showcase DROP's scalability and generalizability: the MNIST digits dataset~\cite{mnist}, the FMA featurized music dataset~\cite{fma}, a sentiment analysis IMDb dataset~\cite{imdb}, and the fashion MNIST dataset~\cite{fashion}.

-\minihead{DROP Configuration} By default, we employ a runtime cost function for k-NN, which we obtain via linear interpolation on data of varying dimension using the SMILE library (implemented via cover trees~\cite{ctree}).
-To evaluate the sensitivity to cost model quality, we also report on the effect of operating without a cost model (i.e., sample until convergence) in Section~\ref{subsec:lesion} and on misspecified cost models (i.e., running clustering using a cost model designed for k-NN) in Section~\ref{subsec:sensitive}.
-We set a $TLB$ constraint of $B = 0.99$ for the UCR datasets.
-We employ a default sampling schedule of that begins with and increases by $1\%$ of the input for all time series.
-It is possible to optimize (and possibly overfit) this schedule for our target time series, but we sought to provide a conservative (and more general) schedule instead.
-We further discuss sampling schedules and properties that make a dataset amenable to DROP in~\ref{subsec:disc}.
+\minihead{DROP Configuration} We use a runtime model for k-NN and k-means computed via polynomial interpolation on data of varying dimension.
+While the model is an optional input parameter, any function estimation routine can estimate it given black-box access to the downstream workload.
+To evaluate sensitivity to runtime model, we report on the effect of operating without it (i.e., sample until convergence).
+We set $TLB$ constraints such that k-NN accuracy remains unchanged, corresponding to $B = 0.99$ for the UCR data.
+We use a default sampling schedule that begins with and increases by $1\%$ of the input.
+It is possible to optimize (and perhaps overfit) this schedule in future work (\S\ref{subsec:disc}), but we provide a conservative, general schedule as a proof of concept.